gaurangg123/Task1_Kalvium/README.md

 ### 📋 Detailed Report

 In addition to the dashboard, there's a <a href="2024 Lok Sabha Election Results Report.pdf">Report</a> offering deep insights into the election results.
-This report helps to understand the data better and draw meaningful conclusions.
+This report and the <a href = "chart.pdf">Chart</a> helps to understand the data better and draw meaningful conclusions.

 ### 🛠️ Data Scraping with Selenium